tmr08c/tmr08c.github.io/content/blog/2020/04/how-i-debug-my-dependencies/index.md

 ## Where to next

-While I presume I will continue to start my code searching on GitHub since not having to context switch out of my browser (assuming I'm still troubleshooting in the same order) can save me some time when paired with the GitHub's search functionality, this experience has me sold on pulling down projects onto my local machine when I'm having to really dig around to understand what's going on.
+While I presume I will continue to start my code searching on GitHub since not having to context switch out of my browser (assuming I'm still troubleshooting in the same order) can save me some time when paired with GitHub's search functionality, this experience has me sold on pulling down projects onto my local machine when I'm having to really dig around to understand what's going on.
 I am looking forward to seeing how this new workflow improves not only my ability to resolve issues but also to [write code](http://bloggytoons.com/code-club).

 Going through the process of writing up my current workflow for this post has helped identify other practices that could be useful.
 I've attempted to highlight most of these ideas throughout the post but wanted to mention one other Ruby-specific practice I'd like to try picking up: working with [`pry`](http://pry.github.io/).